PITTSBURGH — A pair of bald eagles being monitored on a live video feed has laid its first egg of the new breeding season.

-A round-the-clock stream featuring the city's beloved bald eagles went back online Thursday after volunteers mounted a pair of cameras in nearby trees.
+A round-the-clock stream featuring the city's beloved bald eagles went online in December.
+The cameras are mounted in nearby trees.

-The newspaper reports a stream from a single camera earlier this year captured the eagles' eggs hatching, chicks being fed, learning to fly and leaving the nest.
+A stream from a single camera last year captured the eagles' three eaglets hatching, being fed, learning to fly and leaving the nest.
 It attracted 3.5 million views.

-Murrysville-based security PixController provided the cameras and is working with the Pennsylvania Game Commission and Audubon Society of Western Pennsylvania on the project.
+Murrysville-based PixController is working with the Pennsylvania Game Commission and Audubon Society of Western Pennsylvania on the project.